 The permission system is Oxide handles controlling who can or cannot use commands and features that most plugins offer.
 Permissions allows server owners to give users unique abilities and benefits on their servers.
 Administering permissions is easy; simply enter the desired command and you're done!
 If your server does not have a console, you can use any compatible RCON tool or remote console to send the commands to the server.
 Most Oxide-supported games also support the permission commands in the chat, or will soon.
 For this guide, the permission oxide.reload will be used, which is used for the oxide.reload / reload command that Oxide itself provides.
 Keep in mind that permissions only exist if provided by a plugin or Oxide itself.
 By default, the groups that are created by Oxide are: admin and default.
 These can be changed by editing those under the oxide.config.json file.
 The admin group will automatically be assigned to players that are recognized as admin by the server.
 The "default" group will automatically be assigned to ALL players that connect to the server.
 Giving an individual player a permission Sometimes you just want a single player to have permission to a command or feature.
-Code (Text): grant user Wulf oxide.reload Removing a permission from an individual player Don't want that user to have the permission you granted anymore?
+Code (Text): oxide.grant user Wulf oxide.reload Removing a permission from an individual player Don't want that user to have the permission you granted anymore?
 Just revoke it!
-Code (Text): revoke user Wulf oxide.reload Giving an entire Oxide group a permission This is basically the same process only instead of granting a permission to a single user, you grant it to an entire group.
-Code (Text): grant group admin oxide.reload Removing a permission from a group Decided that you don't want a group to have a permission anymore?
+Code (Text): oxide.revoke user Wulf oxide.reload Giving an entire Oxide group a permission This is basically the same process only instead of granting a permission to a single user, you grant it to an entire group.
+Code (Text): oxide.grant group admin oxide.reload Removing a permission from a group Decided that you don't want a group to have a permission anymore?
 You can easily remove it by using the revoke command.
-Code (Text): revoke group admin oxide.reload Adding a user to an existing group Code (Text): usergroup add Wulf admin Removing a user from an existing group Code (Text): usergroup remove Wulf admin Adding a entirely new group Code (Text): group add vip Code (Text): group add vip VIP 0 Removing an existing group Code (Text): group remove vip Setting the title or rank of a group Code (Text): group set vip "[VIP Member]" Code (Text): group set vip "[VIP Member]" 1 Setting the parent group of another group Code (Text): group parent admin default Showing a user's permissions Code (Text): show user Wulf Showing a group's members and permissions Code (Text): show group admin Showing which user or group has a permission Sometimes you need a little help tracking down who has a permission, this command should help with that!
-Code (Text): show perm oxide.reload Showing all groups or permissions To show all of the permission groups, simple use the command below.
-Code (Text): show groups The show all of the registered permissions from plugins and Oxide, use the command below.
-Code (Text): show perms Using wildcards A wildcard is something that covers multiple things at once time.
+Code (Text): oxide.revoke group admin oxide.reload Adding a user to an existing group Code (Text): oxide.usergroup add Wulf admin Removing a user from an existing group Code (Text): oxide.usergroup remove Wulf admin Adding a entirely new group Code (Text): oxide.group add vip Code (Text): oxide.group add vip VIP 0 Removing an existing group Code (Text): oxide.group remove vip Setting the title or rank of a group Code (Text): oxide.group set vip "[VIP Member]" Code (Text): oxide.group set vip "[VIP Member]" 1 Setting the parent group of another group Code (Text): oxide.group parent admin default Showing a user's permissions Code (Text): oxide.show user Wulf Showing a group's members and permissions Code (Text): oxide.show group admin Showing which user or group has a permission Sometimes you need a little help tracking down who has a permission, this command should help with that!
+Code (Text): oxide.show perm oxide.reload Showing all groups or permissions To show all of the permission groups, simple use the command below.
+Code (Text): oxide.show groups The show all of the registered permissions from plugins and Oxide, use the command below.
+Code (Text): oxide.show perms Using wildcards A wildcard is something that covers multiple things at once time.
 For permissions, this is the * symbol.
 You can use the wildcard (*) to grant or revoke multiple permissions at one time.
 This can be done with all permissions or per plugin based on prefix.
-Code (Text): grant group admin * Code (Text): grant user Wulf oxide.* Code (Text): revoke group admin * Code (Text): revoke user Wulf oxide.* If for some reason the base commands do not work (ex. "grant"), the same commands are also available with the "oxide." prefix (ex. "oxide.grant").
-Some consoles such as the F1 client console in Rust may not work with all of the base commands provided by Oxide.
+Code (Text): oxide.grant group admin * Code (Text): oxide.grant user Wulf oxide.* Code (Text): oxide.revoke group admin * Code (Text): oxide.revoke user Wulf oxide.* The same commands are also available with the "o." prefix (ex. "o.grant").
 That's the basics to permissions for Oxide.
 Permissions give you a fantastic way to manage staff without worrying about them abusing powers from the game's admin functionality (such as flight, noclip, super speed, etc.) so they can still enjoy the game but also help monitor your server at the same time.